kaagard1/Capstone-Project-Cart-Abandonment/README.md

 ## Difficulties Encountered

 There were several limitations to the data.
 For example, we did not have any data from the period prior to the implementation of the MyCoke360 platform.
 This would have allowed us not only to compare abandonment rates before and after the platform launch, but also to perform a causal analysis.
-Approximately 23,000 rows of data were missing key information.

 Creating the purchase windows was a considerable challenge.
 We had to adjust timestamps for different events and purchase cutoff times based on the locations of the regional sales offices.
 Additionally, there were no unique purchase or transaction identification numbers, so we used a combination of timestamps and customer identifiers to group items that were purchased together.